St. Martin in the Fields – 75th Anniversary Capital Campaign

 Frequently Asked Questions

-• We haven’t had a capital campaign in awhile - this is the first church-specific capital campaign at St. Martin’s since the mid-1970s and it is time to support these long-anticipated projects.
-We are two years from the celebration of our 75th anniversary, and this campaign is timed to completion for our anniversary celebrations.
+We haven’t had a capital campaign in awhile - this is the first church-specific capital campaign at St. Martin’s since the mid-1970s and it is time to support these long-anticipated projects.
+This campaign is timed to completion for our 75th anniversary celebrations.

-• We have learned from a number of other churches and consultants that we should be able to raise this $2 million without too much trouble.
-If we raise too much, the vestry will ensure that the money is reserved for the mission and ministry of the church, looking to the next 75 years of St. Martin’s impact on the community.
-If we raise too little, we have built in a buffer, posting not-to-exceed numbers in our costs, but anticipating some projects will land under budget.
-Also, we are a church with an endowment fund and some monies in an invested reserve account.
+We have learned from a number of other churches and consultants that we should be able to raise this $2 million without too much trouble.
+Now that project costs amount to $2 million, if we raise more, or "too much," the monies will seed the Capital Reserve Account we hope for, up to $400,000.
+If we raise even more, the Vestry will ensure that the money is reserved for the mission and ministry of the church, looking to the next 75 years of St. Martin’s impact on the community.
+If we raise too little, the Vestry has committed to use some portion of savings that resides in our invested reserve account to ensure that the projects can be completed.
 We are confident that we can complete the proposed projects with your support.

-• First, thank you for your pledge and for your support.
+First, thank you for your pledge and for your support.
 We would like to receive the money in 2024, 2025, and/or 2026.
-Your early gifts will ensure that we have the cashflow for the projects.
+Your early gifts will ensure that we have the cash flow for the projects.
+As most of the construction will take place between May and December of 2025, to the degree to which you can make payments early and often, it will help immensely.
 Some will make a one-time lump sum donation.
 Others will divide their pledge payments over two or three years.
 You can set up giving for the campaign in Realm with the dropdown selection “75th Campaign.”
 Please make sure you specify gifts to the 75th Anniversary Capital Campaign as “75th Campaign.”
+Please see our button, "New Things."

-• We are glad you asked.
+We are glad you asked.
 Our leadership is passionate about this Capital Campaign and its component projects, and any one of them would be eager to talk with you.
-Susan and Ned Breunig are our Capital Campaign chairs.
+Susan and Ned Breunig are our Capital Campaign fundraising chairs.
 Martha Evans is leading the prayer garden enhancement project with the prayer garden team: Jennifer Petritz, Chris Elwell, Marcia Reese, and Susan Breunig.
-Annemarie Madden is leading the renovation of the kitchen and Gable Hall, with Dinah Howell, Jim Reese, Martha Evans, Facilities Manager Quentin Lonon, and Monica Mainwaring.
-Junior Warden Jim Reese is leading the HVAC replacement with Quentin Lonon and the Administrative Commission: Martha Evans, Monica Mainwaring, Grant Ford, Marion Hodges, Quentin Lonon, Tim Peek, Chris Elwell, Bob Hamilton, and Dinah Howell.
-The Endowment Fund is supportive of this campaign, and Chair Brad Ferrer is available to discuss along with Trustees Tim Kelly, Jed Dennard, Mitchell Haas, Cory Crotty, Jon Roy, Mark Adkins, Tim Peek, Raine Hyde, and Wayne Cartwright.
-The Vestry is embracing this Capital Campaign and its projects as its priority leading up to the 75th Anniversary – Senior Warden Leslie Uddin welcomes questions, along with vestry members Diana Parise, Amanda Giffin, Bill Petritz, Caroline Rose, Chris Elwell, Jim Reese, Lauren Cartwright, Scott Foster, Scott Madden, Nancy Smith, Man Martin, and Monica Mainwaring.
-Financial inquiries are best addressed by Treasurer Scott Madden or the Finance Commission: Jim Reese, Brad Ferrer, Jed Dennard, Vince Vitti, Chris Rouse, Dottie Palmer, Carol Roberts, Leslie Uddin, and Monica Mainwaring.
+Jim Reese is now leading the renovation of the Kitchen, Gable Hall, and Cafe, with Junior Warden Amanda Giffin, Facilities Manager Quentin Lonon, and Monica Mainwaring.
+Annemarie Madden, Dinah Howell, and Martha Evans were part of the initial design meetings.
+Jim Reese completed the HVAC replacement with Quentin Lonon and the 2024 Administrative Commission: Martha Evans, Monica Mainwaring, Grant Ford, Marion Hodges, Quentin Lonon, Tim Peek, Chris Elwell, Bob Hamilton, and Dinah Howell.
+The Endowment Fund is supportive of this campaign, and Chair Brad Ferrer is available to discuss it along with Trustees.
+The Vestry is embracing this Capital Campaign and its projects as its priority leading up to the 75th Anniversary – Senior Warden Diana Parise welcomes questions, along with Vestry members Amanda Giffin, Bill Petritz, Tye Edwards, Sam Baroody, Pete Bednarzyk, Mary Bendeck, Chris Elwell, Lauren Cartwright, Scott Foster, Scott Madden, Nancy Smith, and Monica Mainwaring.
+The Vestry members who rolled off in 2024 are also intimately acquainted with the project details: Leslie Uddin, Caroline Rose, Man Martin, along with Jim Reese.
+Financial inquiries are best addressed by Treasurer Scott Foster or any member of the Finance Commission.
 Rector Monica Mainwaring has likely already invited you to be a part of all of this, and her staff stand at the ready to help you engage with these projects – Business Administrator Leslie Rose will be your go-to if you need any assistance with your pledge or gift to this Capital Campaign.

-• Right here on our church website, we will keep you informed of progress throughout this 75th Anniversary Capital Campaign.
+Right here on our church website, we will keep you informed of progress throughout this 75th Anniversary Capital Campaign.
+Please see our button, "New Things.”

 Contributors